lindamukami/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python import modules

-0. Import a simple function from a simple file
+0. Import a simple function from a simple file- 0-add.py
 1. My first toolbox!
 2. How to make a script dynamic!
 3. Infinite addition